cysouw/diathesis/text/c03_prepositions.md

 #### *auf* Antipassive

-Accusative objects that alternate with an *auf* prepositional phrase indicate partially affected objects, either with actions on top of an object [@Next a] or with a finished action in the direction of an object [@Next b].
-Also the playing of musical instruments [@Next c] show this alternation.
+Accusative objects that alternate with an *auf* prepositional phrase indicate partially affected objects, either with actions on top of an object [@next a] or with a finished action in the direction of an object [@next b].
+Also the playing of musical instruments [@next c] show this alternation.

 :::ex
 a.
 Er reitet das Pferd.
 Er reitet auf dem Pferd.